Schrödinger Equation and Wave Function

 by Albert Einstein

-The particle was at $C$ from the beginning.
+The particle was at $C$ all along.
 This is also the perspective of Einstein and Schrödinger.
-However, from this viewpoint, quantum mechanics is an incomplete theory because while the particle was actually exactly at $C$, due to the limitations of the theory, we can only know the particle’s position as a probability distribution until measurement.
-In other words, according to this view, indeterminacy is not an essential property of nature but a result of the limitations of quantum mechanics, and there must be some hidden variables in addition to $\Psi$ that need to be known to perfectly describe the particle.
+However, from this viewpoint, quantum mechanics is an incomplete theory because while the particle was actually at exactly $C$, the limitations of the theory only allow us to know the particle’s position as a probability distribution until measurement.
+According to this perspective, indeterminacy is not an essential property of nature but a limitation of quantum mechanics, and there must be some hidden variables in addition to $\Psi$ that need to be known to perfectly describe the particle.

-Schrödinger once worked as an assistant under Einstein and continued to interact with him afterwards.
-It is likely that Schrödinger’s realist and deterministic stance was also influenced by this relationship.
+Schrödinger was once a teaching assistant under Einstein, who was his mentor, and continued to interact with Einstein afterward.
+It is likely that Schrödinger’s realist and deterministic stance was influenced by Einstein.

 Orthodox Position